Attack on Titan: No Regrets: Manga

 After the first volume was released, the decision to reprint it came on the same day.
 A booklet containing a set of character sketches and the prologue chapter was bundled with a special edition of the volume.
 A complete color edition containing the entire series would be released on December 5, 2017.
-Kodansha Comics announced their license to the series at their New York Comic Con panel on October 11, 2013.
+Kodansha USA announced their license to the series at their New York Comic Con panel on October 11, 2013.

 Volumes

 Anime

-A two-episode anime OVA adaptation was announced in the 14th volume of Attack on Titan.
-The OVAs were produced by the same staff that produced the Attack on Titan television series.
+A two-episode original animation DVD adaptation was announced in the 14th volume of Attack on Titan.
+The OADs were produced by the same staff that produced the Attack on Titan television series.
 The episodes were directed by Tetsurō Araki and written by Yasuko Kobayashi, with animation by Wit Studio.
 Character designs were provided by Kyoji Asano.
 The insert song is "So ist es immer" (Just Like it Always is) by Hiroyuki Sawano.
-The OVAs starred Hiroshi Kamiya as Levi, Daisuke Ono as Erwin, Kōji Yusa as Furlan, and Mariya Ise as Isabel.
+The OADs starred Hiroshi Kamiya as Levi, Daisuke Ono as Erwin, Kōji Yusa as Furlan, and Mariya Ise as Isabel.
 The first episode was included with the 15th volume of Attack on Titan on December 9, 2014, and the second episode was included with the 16th volume on April 9, 2015.

 On January 15, 2016, Kodansha Comics announced that they would release the two episodes with the special editions of the 18th and 19th English volumes of the manga, on April 5, 2016 and August 2, 2016, respectively.
-On May 2, 2022, it was announced that Attack on Titan's eight OVAs would be dubbed and released by Funimation and Crunchyroll weekly starting on May 8, 2022.
-The No Regrets OVAs were released from May 29 to June 5.
+On December 15, 2021, it was announced that Attack on Titan's OADs would be released subtitled by Funimation and Crunchyroll on December 19, with the dubbed release following in 2022.
+On May 2, 2022, it was announced that the dub will be released weekly starting on May 8, 2022.
+The No Regrets OADs were released from May 29 to June 5.

 Episode list

 Reception

 The manga has over 1.5 million copies in print in Japan.
-The first volume of the manga had 500,000 copies in print as of April 2014, having sold 140,186 copies within the first five days of its release.
+The first volume of the manga had 500,000 copies in print by April 2014, having sold 140,186 copies within the first five days of its release.
 The volume was also the 57th best-selling manga volume in Japan in 2014.
 The first volume of the English translation appeared on the New York Times Manga Best Sellers list for 18 nonconsecutive weeks, while the second volume was on the list for 12 weeks.

-Reviewing the first volume for The Fandom Post, Kate O’Neil gave it a grade of B. Noting Levi's status as a fan-favorite character, she wrote: "I often wonder at how much of the backstory in these spinoffs was the result of the original author's notes or the spinoff writer responding to the desires of the fanbase."
+Reviewing the first volume for The Fandom Post, Kate O’Neil gave it a grade of B. Noting Levi's status as a fan-favorite character, she wrote: "I often wonder at how much of the backstory in these spin-offs was the result of the original author's notes or the spin-off writer responding to the desires of the fanbase."
 She also commented that the art is "handled by someone other than the author, which means that characters are actually well proportioned and the perspective is solid."